dbrevesf/dbrevesf.github.io/_posts/2025-09-10-The-Pragmatic-Programmer.md

 # The Pragmatic Programmer

-It's been a while since I started to read the classic **The Pragmatic Programmer**, by David Thomas and Andrew Hunt.
-It has been a fascinating journey to read that after more than 10 years since I started my career as a software engineer.
+It's been a while since I started reading the classic **The Pragmatic Programmer**, by David Thomas and Andrew Hunt.
+It has been a fascinating journey to read it after more than 10 years since I started my career as a software engineer.
 I wish I could have read it before.
-It should be recommended for any new grad.
+It should be recommended to any new grad.
 The first version of this book was written in 1999 and it's still remarkably relevant today.

-During my reads, I use to write a short summary for every chapter, mentioning the highlights, things that I would like to remember when needed.
-So, I'm starting this new category to share it with you.
+During my reading, I usually write a short summary for every chapter, mentioning the highlights, things that I would like to remember when needed.
+So, I'm starting this new category to share them with you.

 Enjoy!